silx-kit/fabio/doc/source/install.rst

 * Python 2.6 - 2.7 or 3.2+
 * numpy - http://www.numpy.org

-For full functionality of Fabio the following modules need to be installed:
+For full functionality of FabIO the following modules need to be installed:

 * PIL (python imaging library) - http://www.pythonware.com
 * lxml (library for reading XSDimages)